azurecitadel/azurecitadel.github.io/automation/packeransible/lab2.md

 In this section you'll create a local Ansible area to work in, including a default cfg file and a static hosts file containing the public IP addresses for the two VMs we created in the previous lab.

-1. Create an ansible folder
+1. Create an ansible folder for our dev and test work

     ```bash
     umask 077